Beverley Glover: Early life and education

 Glover was born on 7 March 1972 in Ely, Cambridgeshire, England.
 She is the daughter of Michael Glover and Margaret Glover (née Smith).
 She was educated at Perth High School, a comprehensive school in Perth, Scotland.
 She studied plant and environmental biology at the University of St Andrews, graduating with a Bachelor of Science (BSc) degree in 1993.
 During her undergraduate degree, she spent one summer working at the St Andrews Botanic Garden as a gardener.
 She then began postgraduate research in plant molecular genetics at the John Innes Centre.
 In 1997, she completed her Doctor of Philosophy (PhD) degree, awarded by the University of East Anglia.
-Her doctoral thesis was titled "Cellular differentiation in plants".
+Her doctoral thesis was supervised by Cathie Martin and investigated cellular differentiation in plants.

 Career and research

-Glover began her academic career as a junior research fellow at Queens' College, Cambridge between 1996 and 1999.
+After her PhD, Glover began her career as a junior research fellow at Queens' College, Cambridge between 1996 and 1999.
 In 1999, she was appointed a lecturer in the Department of Plant Sciences, University of Cambridge.
 From 2001 to 2007, she was additionally the admissions tutor for science at Queens' College.
 She was promoted to senior lecturer in 2005 and reader in 2010.
-In July 2013, she was appointed Director of the Cambridge University Botanic Garden and made Professor of Plant Systematics and Evolution.
+In July 2013, she was appointed Director of the Cambridge University Botanic Garden and Professor of plant systematics and evolution.

 Glover holds a number of appointments outside her university career.
 She has been a member of the council of the European society for Evolutionary Developmental Biology since 2010, and of the Systematics Association since 2014.
 On 1 February 2015, she was appointed a member of the Board of Trustees of the Royal Botanic Garden Edinburgh.
 The appointment is for four years and will end on 31 January 2019.

-She is a member of the Editorial Board for Current Biology.
+Glover serves as a member of the editorial board for Current Biology.